ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 potentially privacy-sensitive since it may carry information about the specific computer or user.
-If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local trust anchor, the client SHOULD submit it as an 'x509\_chain' consisting only of the leaf certificate.
+If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local trust anchor, the client SHOULD NOT include anything but the leaf certificate in the 'x509\_chain' element.

 \[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]